Meet Our Staff at CIIE

 Anne Morrison is an emeritus faculty member at Kent State, where she taught in the Educational Psychology Department in the College of Education, Health, and Human Services.
 She has won several awards recognizing her teaching excellence.
 She has led education abroad activities in several countries, notably Italy and Cuba.
 She has a Ph.D. in Counseling and Human Development from Kent State University, an M.A. in Community Counseling, and a B.A. in Psychology and Sociology from Bowling Green State University.

-Media Literacy Seminar Faculty
+Math Seminar Faculty

-Technology Seminar Faculty
+Educational Technology Seminar Faculty

 Rose Brown,